 It’s required in Tennessee to carry Liability insurance if you’re going to operate a vehicle.
 You could face fines and penalties if you’re found driving without it.

 You’re also required to show proof of insurance if you’re stopped by a police officer or if you’re part of a car accident that results in any injuries, death, or over $1,500 in property damages.
 Since Tennessee now accepts electronic proof of insurance, you’ll always have your insurance card in the Root app.
 It’s a legal proof of coverage that’s conveniently in your phone.

-What is the average cost of car insurance in Tennessee?
+What is the average cost of Tennessee auto insurance?

-The average driver in Tennessee pays $1,357 per year for their auto policy—but many people pay much more.
+The average Tennessean pays $1,357 per year for their auto policy, but many people pay much more.
 Bad drivers often drive up prices for good drivers.
-Root doesn’t insure high-risk drivers, so Root customers save up to 52% on average—all while enjoying fair and simple car insurance.
+Root doesn’t insure high-risk drivers, so Root customers could save up to $900 a year—all while enjoying fair and simple car insurance in Tennessee.

 Insure.com.
 Annual average rates were compiled in April 2020